Macros & Preprocessor

 #error |

-Abort compilation immediately |
+Abort compilation immediately; takes no message text |

 See also: Language Guide — Embedding Guide — Continuations